USWNT’s scoring drought ends thanks to a New Zealand player’s own-goal hat trick

 “Those three moments was so hard to come back from mentally,” Nayler said.
 “We’re just going to have to support her as much as we can.
 This is about more than football right now that we have to think about.
 We have to think about her as a person and think about what we can do to get her confidence back.”

 The first U.S. goal ended a 180-minute drought for a team known over the decades for scoring in bunches.
-The Americans also had been shut out in five of their previous 13 games.
+It also had been shut out in five of its previous 13 games.

 The Americans, who rebounded from a 0-0 draw with the Czech Republic on Thursday, said they were happy with the pressure that led to the errors.